Skip to content

-You’ve wanted to paint for a while, and you got all the supplies but do you still wonder which brushes to use for acrylic paint?
+You’ve wanted to paint for a while, and you got all the supplies but do you still wonder which types of brushes to use for acrylic paint?

-In this guide, you’ll learn what acrylic paint brushes you need as a beginner and some basic info on these tools.
+In this guide, you’ll learn what types of brushes for acrylic painting you need as a beginner and some basic info on these tools.
 This info can help you choose the brushes for your needs.

 As someone who’s starting art journaling with acrylic paints, there are a few things you’ll have to keep in mind.

-The 7 main types of acrylic paint brushes (discussed below) are all for different purposes.
+The 7 main types of brushes for acrylic paint (discussed below) are all for different purposes.
 Thus, it matters what you’ll use it for, defining the shape and size you should get.

 Simultaneously, the handle of a paint brush also determines your final choice.
 It depends on the comfort level to decide whether you want a narrower or broader handle.